-When doing ARC training or accumulating pitches during a climbing marathon session, it can be easy to loose your concentration and let your form slide downhill.
-Here are some drills can be used to give you something to work on while you log the vertical.
-If you have your own favorite climbing-drill, email us your suggestion and we’ll add it to the list!
+When doing ARC training or accumulating pitches during a climbing marathon session, it can be easy to lose your concentration and let your form slide downhill.
+Here are some technique drills you can work on while you log the vertical.
+If you have your own favorite climbing drill, email us your suggestion and we’ll add it to the list!

-While climbing look at a foothold, then close your eyes, and move your foot onto the foothold using only “feel”.
-When you think you are there open your eyes to judge your performance.
-Not practical to do on every move.
+While climbing, look at a foothold and then close your eyes.
+Move your foot onto the foothold using only “feel.”
+When you think you are there, open your eyes to judge your performance.
+(Not practical to do on every move.)

-Similar to the “Toe Hard” Drill. concentrate on maximizing foot force while holding your core in.
-One of the main benefits of this bouldering training is that it is essentially a highly-specific core workout.
+This is similar to the toe hard drill.
+Concentrate on maximizing foot force while holding your core in.
+One of the main benefits of this bouldering training is that it is essentially a highly specific core workout.
 You need a strong core on steep terrain to keep the center of mass in as close to the rock as you can.
 And therefore, keep as much of that mass over your feet (and off your arms) as is possible.

 Consciously pause after a difficult move or series of moves.
-Re-start deep, even breathing.
-Deliberately relax your grip, shift weight onto your feet.
+Restart deep, even breathing.
+Deliberately relax your grip and shift weight onto your feet.
 Shake out if possible.
-You can try to identify the moment that breathing stops or you tense up and practice overcoming this response (this can be practiced for a lifetime…)
+Try to identify the moment that breathing stops or you tense up, and practice overcoming this response.
+(This can be practiced for a lifetime…)

 Attempt to climb boulder problems in one continuous movement.
 Try to minimize any pause in motion. it will help to mentally rehearse the sequences before beginning.
 Feel how climbing with momentum, assuming you have the strength, is often easier than climbing statically.